-Once you enroll in a medical plan, you will receive ID cards in the mail.
+Once you enroll in a medical plan, your ID cards will be sent to the address on file in the SPS Benefits System.
 Take these cards with you every time you receive medical services.
 Depending on the type of medical plan you choose, the way you receive medical services and how much you pay at the time of service will vary.